waggle-sensor/plugin-image-captioning/ecr-meta/ecr-science-description.md

 '--out-dir': Path to save images locally in %Y-%m-%dT%H:%M:%S%z.jpg format.
 '--cronjob': Time interval expressed in cronjob style.
 The program runs indefinitely.
 '--model-path': Path to the model.
 Default is /app/Florence-2-base.
+'--skip-uploading-image': When enabled skip uploading the input image.
+Ignored when --output-dir presents.
 ```

 # Output and Ontology